converged-computing/workflows/nsdf-materialscience/README.md

 # Radiographics Pre-processing

 This workflow is derived from [this repository](https://github.com/nsdf-fabric/nsdf-materialscience/tree/main/python/nsdf/materialscience/radiographics_preprocessing) and data (private) is required to run it.

+**Important!** This small tutorial requires this [WIP branch](https://github.com/flux-framework/flux-operator/pull/77) of the Flux Operator, meaning it needs to be installed to your MiniCluster manually (and not from, or after, `flux-cloud up`).

 ## Tutorial